Cost of Living in Rhode Island

 Groceries & Markets in Rhode Island

-According to the Best Places, the cost of groceries in Rhode Island is 106.5, which is slightly higher than the national average.
-The grocery price in Providence, RI is 8% higher than the country’s average.
-Check the Rhode Island grocery comparison table here.
+The cost of groceries in Rhode Island is 106.5, slightly higher than the national average.
+The grocery price in Providence is 8% higher than the country’s average.

 ItemsProvidenceCranstonWarwickPawtucketEast ProvidenceWoonsocketNewportWesterly